Hi! I’m Andy Matuschak. You’ve stumbled upon my working notes. They’re kind of strange, so some context might help.

 PS: Many people ask, so I’ll just note here: no, I haven’t made this system available for others to use.
 It’s still an early research environment, and Premature scaling can stunt system iteration.

-One of my favorite ways that creative people communicate is by “working with their garage door up,” to steal Robin Sloan’s phrase.
+One of my favorite ways that creative people communicate is by “working with their garage door up,” to riff on a passage from Robin Sloan (below).
 This is the opposite of the Twitter account which mostly posts announcements of finished work: it’s Screenshot Saturday; it’s giving a lecture about the problems you’re pondering in the shower; it’s thinking out loud about the ways in which your project doesn’t work at all.
 It’s so much of Twitch.
 I want to see the process.
 I want to see you trim the artichoke.
 I want to see you choose the color palette.
 Anti-marketing.

 I love this kind of communication personally, but I suspect it also creates more invested, interesting followings over the long term.
 That effect’s probably related to Working on niche, personally-meaningful projects brings weirder, more serendipitous inbounds.
 It’s also a way to avoid the problems described in Pitching out corrupts within.